Young people in farming

 - prioritise young farmers when it comes to receiving basic payment entitlements from the national/regional reserve (in EU countries that implement the basic payment scheme, this priority is important for young farmers who do not have payment entitlements, who have less payment entitlements than hectares of agricultural land or who have low value payment entitlements).

 In addition, rural development programmes often provide additional measures to help young farmers get started.
 This support can include grants, loans or guarantees designed to help the development of rural businesses or advice on how best to enter farming.

 These rural development measures are also supported through the ‘young farmers’ initiative.
-This brings together support available through the European Agricultural Fund for Rural Development (EAFRD) and the expertise of the European Investment Bank.
+This brings together support available through the European agricultural fund for rural development (EAFRD) and the expertise of the European Investment Bank.
 In total, this support will come to €1bn.
 These loans will be managed by local banks and leasing companies operating across the EU.
-A minimum 10% of the amount lent to participating banks will be dedicated to farmers under 41 years old, who will benefit from competitive financing terms.
+A minimum 10% of the amount lent to participating banks will be dedicated to farmers under 41 years of age, who will benefit from competitive financing terms.

 The young farmers needs survey